Louisiana Long Term Care Insurance Costs, Companies and Quotes

 The Louisiana Long-Term Care Insurance Partnership Program requires companies offer specific policy benefits.
 This rule can help you choose the level of benefits to included in your long term care insurance policy.

-Louisiana Long Term Care Insurance Rates
+Louisiana Long Term Care Partnership Rates

 Louisiana Long Term Care Insurance Partnership premiums are like other LTC insurance policies.
 But at some ages there is mandatory inflation protection which can increase the cost of insurance.
 This mandatory feature of the Louisiana LTCi Partnership Program may limit your options.
 Consequently we recommend buyers compare Louisiana LTC Partnership insurance with non-Partnership policies.
 Working with our long term care insurance professionals is the best way to compare the differences.